News

 Since Monday 27 May, Openjournals has received a new update.
 The Open Journals Software is now running on version 3.4.
 With this, users now have access to a number of useful new features.

-Openjournals uses Open Journals Software (OJS), developed by the Canadian Public Knowledge Project (PKP).
+Openjournals uses Open Journal Systems (OJS) software, developed by the international Public Knowledge Project community, with institutional support from Simon Fraser University in Canada).
 PKP works steadily to further develop OJS and releases upgrades on a regular basis.
 The Openjournals team has prepared the upgrade to OJS 3.4 by trying out the new version in a test environment and detecting and updating bugs.

 The 3.4 update includes new features and improvements aimed at streamlining the editorial process, improving the user experience and increasing overall efficiency for journal managers and administrators.
 From a revamped interface to notify authors of editorial decision-making to a centralised DOI management system, OJS 3.4 offers a range of tools designed to make scholarly publishing more intuitive.
 The main enhancements to this version are: